 It happens.
-You meet someone on Tinder, or finally agree to go out with your colleague’s mate, and everything is going well for a while, until you slowly (or quickly) realize this person isn’t who you want to spend your life with, and it’s time to conduct your relationship exit interview.
-If you’re thinking this should maybe all transpire in a restaurant (they’re good neutral places, plus you get to eat dinner), we’re here for you.
-Here are 10 restaurants you could feasibly break up with someone in.
+You meet someone on an app, or finally agree to go out with your colleague’s mate, and everything is going well for a while, until you slowly (or quickly) realise this person isn’t who you want to spend your life with, and it’s time to conduct your relationship exit interview.
+If you’re thinking this should maybe all happen in a restaurant (they’re good neutral places, plus you get to eat dinner), we’re here for you.
+Here are 11 restaurants you could feasibly break up with someone in.

-You’re not proud of your actions, but you ghosted a poor unsuspecting soul a few weeks back because you couldn’t be bothered to be an adult, and now they’re demanding a grown-up face to face.
+You’re not proud of your actions, but you ghosted a poor unsuspecting soul because you couldn’t be bothered to be an adult, and now they’re demanding a grown-up face to face.
 Giant Robot is an easy neutral location, with great food options and most importantly a big crowd.
-Because they’re not going to react well when you let them know that you’ve just started dating their best mate.
+Because they’re not going to react well when you let them know that you’ve just started dating someone else.

 So you never actually went on a proper dinner out with this person.
 Now’s probably not the time to start.
 Take them Nando’s Lime Street.
 It’s dark and small, so no one will see them cry into their chicken platter as you break the devastating news that you will no longer require their services as an extra in your love life.
 Added bonus is that you can always blame the peri-peri sauce for the tears.